-SBA Proposes Increase in Business Size Standards in Utilities, Construction, Arts, Entertainment and Recreation Sectors
+SBA Proposes Increase in Business Size Standards in Utilities, Construction, Arts, Entertainment, and Recreation Sectors

 WASHINGTON – The U.S. Small Business Administration (SBA) is seeking comment on three proposed rules published today in The Federal Register.
-SBA Proposes increase in Business Size that would revise the size definitions for small businesses in the Utilities; Construction; and Arts, Entertainment and Recreation sectors.
+SBA Proposes an increase in Business Size that would revise the size definitions for small businesses in the Utilities; Construction; and Arts, Entertainment and Recreation sectors.
 The proposed revisions reflect changes in marketplace conditions.